-Have you been wondering what tax cuts expiring in 2025 will mean to you, a small business owner and your business?
-Well, I have and will share what I’ve learned about them as that deadline fast approaches within a year.
+Have you been wondering what tax cuts expiring in 2025 will mean to you, a small business owner, and your business?
+I have and will share what I’ve learned about them as that deadline fast approaches within a year.

-Knowing now what you can to prepare for the end of 2025 will help your small business prepare for these changes.
-The tax cuts set to expire could significantly impact your small biz’s money.
+Knowing now what you can do to prepare for the end of 2025 will help your small business prepare for these changes.
+The tax cuts set to expire could significantly impact your business’s finances.

 Overview of Tax Cuts Expiring in 2025

 These changes could affect your business’s financial health and operations.
-Start thinking about what you can do now to avoid the most financial pain with higher taxes.
+Start thinking about what you can do now to avoid the most economic pain associated with higher taxes.

 Individual Tax Rates and Their Impact

 If your small business is a pass-through entity, changes in individual tax rates will directly impact your personal income.
-Currently, pass-through entities like sole proprietorships, partnerships, and S-corporations benefit from lower individual tax rates.
+Pass-through entities like sole proprietorships, partnerships, and S-corporations benefit from lower individual tax rates.

 However, these rates are scheduled to increase, potentially leading to higher taxes on your business income.